Our People

 Sean Barton is the Chief Strategy Officer at PCH.
 A seasoned industry professional with a technology background working for and with startups as well as Fortune 500 Companies.
 Sean’s career spans more than 30 years.
 Throughout his career he has held positions with technically driven companies such as Fifth Third Bank, Verizon, Level 3, Contingent Network Services and Riverbed Technologies.
 In the beginning of his career, Sean started out building Local Area Networks and went on to build and support Wide Area Networks, Help Desks, Network Operations Centers and a Medical Videoconferencing Network for Ethicon-Endo Surgery.
 From here Sean advanced into telecommunications and transitioned into Data Center Operations.
 In addition to his role at Packet Clearing House, Sean also serves as Chief Operating Officer at EdgePresence, owner operator of a national multi-tenant edge data center network.
 Sean has a successful track record as a sales engineer, a sales executive and as a well-respected leader.
 He brings people together, builds teams, inspires positive company cultures, increases revenue and market share; and is dedicated to customer success and providing the right solutions to meet and exceed customer needs.

-Mimi Rauschendorf is the Business Manager for PCH, handling finances and contracts.
+Mimi Rauschendorf is the Business Director for PCH, handling finances and contracts.
 She has a Masters in Communications from the Technical University of Berlin.
 She is also a filmmaker, who works as an artist-in-residence at UC Davis, using filmmaking as a therapeutic art form to empower hospitalized children.

 Operations